Newsletter 01/2018 - Statistics in Decision Making, Article 1

-Know the data - Know those that serve your needs, what is available, access the data that is appropriate to what you need and know how to evaluate the quality of the available data.
+Know the data - Know those that serve your needs, what is available, access the data that is appropriate to what you need, and know how to evaluate the quality of the available data.

 Understand statistical concepts - Understand and apply statistical concepts (from easy to complex ones), understand and interpret graphical representations of data.

-Analyze, interpret, and evaluate statistical information - analyze the limitations of data sources; identify issues or problems that require information, specify goals, and formulate expectations; choose appropriate analytical techniques and perform data analysis; evaluate the results of the analyzes in regard goals and expectations; review the objectives and restart the data analysis cycle as appropriate.
+Analyze, interpret, and evaluate statistical information - analyze the limitations of data sources; identify issues or problems that require information, specify goals, and formulate expectations; choose appropriate analytical techniques and perform data analysis; evaluate the results of the analyzes in regard to goals and expectations; review the objectives and restart the data analysis cycle as appropriate.

 And, finally, Communicate the analysis and the learning obtained from them.

 We are available to schedule a meeting with you: let's talk about analysis designed by humans for humans, with the help of computers.

 Contact us and schedule a meeting between your company and 2frame Analytics.

 Read more about the subject of this Newsletter:

 1) "HOW GOOD STATISTICS CAN ENHANCE THE DECISION MAKING PROCESS", Australian Bureau of Statistics, http://www.abs.gov.au/ausstats/abs@.nsf/lookup/1500.0chapter42010